pippinbarr/cart263-2020/slides/dom-basics/dom-basics.md

 ## `style`

 - One of the key things we often want to do within the DOM of our page is manipulate the CSS of a selected element for visual effect
-- We can do this via the element's `style` property, which provides access to all the CSS properties of the element
+- We can do this via the element's `style` property, which provides access to the style __attribute__ of the element (not the style file!)
 - Note that the properties are written in camelCase rather than the CSS syntax which uses lowercase words separated by hyphens (`backgroundColor` rather than `background-color`)

 ```javascript